tdex-network/tdex-docs/tdex-daemon.md

 It is mandatory to tweak the node's configuration with `server=1` to let it serve daemon's requests during its lifetime.
 It's highly suggested to also change the `rpcworkqueue` from its default value (`16`) to `128` or `256`, to let the node being able to serve more concurrent requests at the same time (this is something that won't always be necessary in future versions).

+You might want to look at [tdex-box](https://github.com/Tdex-network/tdex-box.git), a docker-compose solution for running a daemon in a production environment, which comes with an already configured Elements node along with other services.

 **Operator API**

 The API for the operator interface are documented [here](https://github.com/TDex-network/tdex-protobuf/blob/beta/docs/docs.md#operator)